jup-ag/space-station/guides/4-dca/1-how-to-dca.md

 1. **Active Orders** tab shows the current on-going DCA orders
 2. **Current on-going DCA order**, it shows the token you're swapping from and into (In this screenshot example - SOL -> USDC), with 1 SOL along with the progress bar of the DCA order.
-3. **Order Overview** shows the DCA order details when you have expanded one of on-going DCA order.
+3. **Order Overview** shows the DCA order details when you have expanded one of your on-going DCA orders.
-4. **Balance Summary** shows the current on-going DCA order balance progress, shows the current input token balance that is in the DCA program waiting to be execute, output token that have successfully traded and also the available withdraw amount.
+4. **Balance Summary** shows the current on-going DCA order balance progress.
+Shows the current input token balance that is in the DCA program waiting to be executed.
+It also shows your output tokens that have successfully been traded alongside the available withdraw amount.
 5. **Order Summary** shows the current on-going DCA order, with information like:
     - Budget - The input amount and token that user selling or swapping from.
     - Total Spent - The progress of the DCA, or the amount spent to swap from.